Online Tools for Instructional Continuity

 From technical help with the tools, pedagogical support for adapting teaching, and library support for incorporating library resources to student tutoring and accessibility, UNM has many support resources available.
 The following is a listing of commonly used services.

-- Central support is available through UNM Learn Support and the Center for Digital Learning.
+- Central support is available through UNM Canvas Support and the Center for Teaching and Learning.

 - Virtual Open Labs Schedule and Access: Virtual, drop-in consultations with instructional designers.
 Click on the the LMS Open Labs button.